A Case for the Mother of the Environmental Justice Movement: Dollie Burwell

 Despite the involvement of high profile clergy, if one asks Burwell today about the significant roles and contributions of faith leaders to the movement, the first person she names is her own mother.
 About her mother, Burwell recalls, “She often told me, ‘Dollie Ann, God wants you to DO JUSTICE and that means you got to always stand up for what is right, even if you have to stand alone.'”

 In the unfolding of the movement, Burwell’s own role as a mother to two young daughters was also crucial.
-Her ten-year-old daughter Kimberly insisted on going to the march on the first day.
+Her eight-year-old daughter Kimberly insisted on going to the march on the first day.
 After watching her mother’s arrest, Kimberly herself was arrested and detained.
 Notably, by the end of the protests, ninety-four juveniles were arrested.
 A key moment for the movement as it broke into the awareness and conscience of the nation occurred the first day of protests when Kimberly was interviewed by Dan Rather and appeared on national television news.

 Ultimately, even Burwell’s two-year-old daughter Mia found a role to play in the protests as she handed out drinks and snacks to marchers.
 In reflecting back, Burwell now observes, “The Washington Post cited the Warren County Environmental Justice Movement as the largest Civil Rights Movement since the 1960s.
 I believe that was in part because of the role children played in the demonstrations.”
 As the history of the movement continues to be written, a strong argument can be made for the central significance of these children and Burwell herself in the launching of a movement whose impact continues to reverberate today.

 The Rev. Dr. Brooks Berndt is the Minister for Environmental Justice for the United Church of Christ.
 He can be found on Twitter as The_Green_Rev.